FyodorovAI/Tsiolkovsky/README.md

 -----

-Tsiolkovsky is a service for managing tools.
+Tsiolkovsky is a service for managing agent tools.
 Your agents can use these tools to learn and act on the world around them.
 Enjoy exploring!

 -----